Introduction

 Alignment

-The process of adjusting a trained model's behaviour to follow human intent, safety constraints, and ethical guidelines, commonly through instruction tuning and reinforcement learning from human feedback.
+The process of adjusting the behaviour of a trained model to follow human intent, safety constraints, and ethical guidelines, commonly through instruction tuning and reinforcement learning from human feedback.

 Knowledge distillation

-A compression technique in which a smaller student model is trained to approximate the outputs of a larger teacher model, reducing inference cost while retaining much of the teacher's capability.
+A compression technique in which a smaller student model is trained to approximate the outputs of a larger teacher model, reducing inference cost while retaining much of the capability of the teacher model.

 Hallucination